vektorprime/flyff_combat_bot/README.md

 The below information is for anyone who wants to compile the bot and modify it.

 * C++ 20
-* Visual studio 2022 v143 toolset
+* Visual studio 2022 v143 toolset (others will probably work too)
-* OpenCV 4.7
+* OpenCV 4.7 or latest version from VCPKG
-* The bot utilizes Tessarct for OCR of red text.
+* Latest version of Tesseract from VCPKG